nathaneanes/hello-world/hello_world/README.md

 The view (hello_world_nodes) shows all nodes of hello_world_article node type which have taxonomy terms from the 'Sections' vocabulary, as long as the selected terms have their 'enabled' box checked.
 This view is output as a block and assigned to the right sidebar.
-Instead of a conventional block title, which is not bold by default in the Bartik theme, the view has a header area with inline styles.
-Generally, I would avoid this method by using CSS in a custom theme if the block title needed to be bold.
+Since the sidebar h2 tag is not bold by default in the Bartik theme, I added a drupal_add_css() to hook_node_view() to force the bold styling.

 This part of the functionality could also have been accomplished by manually creating a block within the module, using the block hooks, which means this module